Behind the scenes in the automotive industry two separate but parallel philosophies are at work when it comes to self-driving cars.

 The purpose of the investment is to enable Velodyne to develop a LiDAR system that more accurate, more compact and importantly much more affordable that what has been available so far.
 Inexpensive LiDAR could be a game changer according to experts.

 The recent fatality in a Tesla operating under the company’s camera and radar-based Autopilot system has cast a shadow over Tesla.
 If the main objection to LiDAR (cost) can be eliminated, many automotive experts believe even Tesla would adopt that technology.

 In fact, eventually both technologies are probably necessary since each has both strengths and weaknesses.
 What could change, assume cost is much less a factor, is the degree to which any individual technology is emphasized.

 Other Technologies And Players

 LiDAR and Autopilot type systems are only part of the picture.
 Simple radar is also used and is reasonably inexpensive.
-Companies working on radar technology for automobiles include Delphi Automotive PLC Stock not found DLPH, Kyocera Corp.
-(NYSE:KYOD) and Visteon Corp.
+Companies working on radar technology for automobiles include Delphi Automotive PLC (:DLPHN/A), Kyocera Corp.
+(NYSE:KYOC) and Visteon Corp.
 (NYSE:VCC).